ppotturi/adp-documentation/docs/3.-Platform-Strategy/documentation-approach.md

 # Documentation Approach

-For ADP there is going to be two data sources for **documentation** one that can be external (ADP **Documentation**) and another that will be internal (ADP **Documentation** Internal) both will be contributed to on GitHub via a GitHub Git repository.
-Our approach is to fellow GDS's Service standard of "Make new source code open" for our **documentation** making most of our **documentation** open to the public allowing it to be easily viewed by third parties.
+For ADP there is going to be two data sources for documentation one that can be external (ADP Documentation) and another that will be internal (ADP Documentation Internal) both will be contributed to on GitHub via a GitHub Git repository.
+Our approach is to fellow GDS's Service standard of "Make new source code open" for our documentation making most of our documentation open to the public allowing it to be easily viewed by third parties.
 Making it available for reuse on an open licence while still keeping ownership of the intellectual property, enabling across government collaboration and ease of support for existing and future projects with Defra.
-For the minority of **documentation** which is classified as possible sensitive information will be available via ADP Internal **Documentation**.
+For the minority of documentation which is classified as possible sensitive information will be available via ADP Internal Documentation.

 Diagram of our approach: